Braves vs. Diamondbacks Player Props Betting Odds

 Acuna Stats

-- Acuna will look for his fourth straight game with a hit in this matchup.
-In his last five games he is hitting .316 with two home runs, four walks and three RBI.
+- Acuna has recorded at least one hit in four games in a row.
+In his last five games he is hitting .368 with a double, two home runs, four walks and three RBI.

 Acuna Recent Games